conan-io/conan-center-index/docs/faqs.md

 ## Why recipes that use build tools (like CMake) that have packages in Conan Center do not use it as a build require by default?

 We generally consider tools like CMake as a standard tool to have installed in your system.
-Having the `cmake` package as a build require in all the recipes that use it will be an overkill, as every build require is installed like a requirement and takes time to download.
-However, `cmake` could be useful to use in your profile:
+Having the `cmake` package as a build require in **all** the recipes that use it will be an overkill, as every build requirement is installed like a requirement and takes time to download.
+However, `cmake` could still be useful to use in your profile:

 ```
 [build_requires]